danburkert/capnp-nonblock/examples/crc-server/README.md

 `crc-server` is distributed under the Creative Commons Zero license, as well as the licenses of `capnp-nonblock` (MIT and Apache).
-The intent of licensing under CC0 is to waive the requirement of attribution when copying the example.
+The intent of licensing under CC0 is to waive the attribution requirement of MIT and Apache.

 See [LICENSE-CC0](LICENSE-CC0) for details.